sean-l307/osTicket-Prerequisites-and-Installation/README.md

 ![image](https://github.com/user-attachments/assets/1969d559-fb96-4fb3-89ab-3bd97996d64d)
 </p>
 <p>
 Next, right-click on the file and select Properties.
 Go to the Security tab, then click on Advanced.
-Disable inheritance and remove all entries.
+Disable inheritance and remove all entries.(In most real life situations your not gonna allow all these)
 </p>
 <br />